spaship/spaship/packages/documentation/docs/introduction.md

 :::info

-So the mission of SPAship is delightful Single-Page App Deployment and Hosting.
+So the mission of SPAship is to provide delightful Single-Page App Deployment and Hosting.

 :::